codac-team/pyIbex/README.md

 	- use -DIBEX_ROOT= if ibex is installed in a non-standard directory
   - use -DPYTHON_VERSION= to set the target python version.

-Sometime, you will have to manualy specify python executable, include and libs dir using:
+Sometime, you will have to manually specify python executable, include and libs directory using:

   -using -DPYTHON_EXECUTABLE to specify python executable path.

-Alternatively, run the provided `install.sh` script. remark : If Ibex isn't installed on the current machine, it will be download, build an installed.
+Alternatively, run the provided `install.sh` script. remark : If Ibex isn't installed on the current machine, it will be downloaded, build and installed.

 ### Linux/Mac OS X